sikhlana/cdktfs/README.md

 ---

-This is highly opinionated CDKTF template for Typescript that I developed to ease my IaaC development and have been using this is production environment for some time now without any hitch.
+This is a highly opinionated CDKTF template for Typescript that I developed to ease my IaaC management and have been using this is production environment for some time now without any hitch.

 **If you want to see a real-life example of how this template works,